 Reality on the Ground: Solar Panels Planning Permission Ireland in 2022

 There are thousands, if not tens of thousands of people, with more than 12 square metres of solar panels on their roofs without planning permission in Ireland.
 Ms Pasinska’s Bord Pleanála case sets a very favourable precedent for these people.
 Consider that the system in question was very large, covering nearly the entire front roof of the house.
-This is a favourable sign for those who have exceeded the 12 square metre limit but is otherwise reasonable about their solar panel system should be fine.
+This is a favourable sign for those who have exceeded the 12 square meter limit but otherwise been reasonable about the design of their solar panels.

 Making a Planning Permission Application for Solar Panels

 If you still feel the need to get planning permission for your solar panels, then you can make a planning application.
 This involves submitting drawings of the solar panel system to your local authority and filling out a form.
-You will be instructed to put a notice in your local newspaper and outside of your house.
+You will be instructed to put a notice in your local newspaper and outside your house.
 Then you will have to wait at least five weeks to allow for objections.
 In total, the planning permission process usually takes upwards of 12 weeks.

 Solar Panels Planning Permission for Farms and Businesses